Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: EMPIRICAL DEMONSTRATIONS

-\Cref{fig:experiments-negtransfer} shows that the looseness in the bound (orange line) is very high (at or above the extent of distribution shift $\distshift$; dashed black line) only in the cases where the learner will experience negative transfer, i.e., increases in epistemic error (blue line) as a function of $n$.
-As the learner acquires more source data, their lack of convergence ($\convergence$; solid black line) generally declines: The learner's predictor converges on the true source data distribution.
-As $\convergence$ declines, the only remaining sources of epistemic error are distribution shift and target task variability (recall that approximation bias $\bias = 0$).
-The extent of distribution shift far outweighs the extent of task variability: As they acquire more source data, the learner's epistemic error converges to the degree of distribution shift.
-As an additional consequence of the learner's predictor converging on the true source data distribution (decreases in $\convergence$), the looseness in the bound (which is due to the discrepancy between $\tv{\preddist}{\bary{\hypertargetdist}}$ and $\convergence + \distshift$) also declines.
+\Cref{fig:experiments-negtransfer} shows that the looseness in the epistemic error margin (orange line) is very high (at or above the extent of distribution shift $\distshift$; dashed black line) only in the cases where the learner will experience negative transfer, i.e., increases in epistemic error (blue line) as a function of $n$.
+As the learner acquires more source data, its lack of convergence ($\convergence$; solid black line) generally declines: The learner's predictor converges on the true source data distribution.
+As $\convergence$ declines, the only remaining sources of epistemic error are distribution shift and target task variability (recalling that approximation bias $\bias = 0$).
+The extent of distribution shift far outweighs the extent of task variability: As it acquires more source data, the learner's epistemic error converges to the degree of distribution shift.
+As an additional consequence of the learner's predictor converging on the true source data distribution (decreases in $\convergence$), the looseness in the epistemic error margin (which is due to the discrepancy between $\tv{\preddist}{\bary{\hypertargetdist}}$ and $\convergence + \distshift$) also declines.